 - Always ensure sufficient cooling for the motor controller (air or water cooling). - Maximum load on the motor controller is only permissible for short-term operation.
 The duration is dependent on the operating conditions and the cooling.
-The motor controller temperature shall not exceed 110°C under any circumstances, otherwise the controller will shut down. - When using motor from other suppliers, it is essential that this is approved by Plettenberg Elektromotoren. - If the battery for the drive is not able to accept braking energy, the motor controller will shut down. - The battery for the drive shall not be disconnected during running operation. - A short-circuit, on the 5V supply at the target control interface, will result in a failure of the power supply for the Hall sensors.
-If the motor is running this can lead to defects on the motor controller. - For operation with a mains adapter, note the instructions in chapter "Mains adapter operation" page 21.
+The motor controller temperature must not exceed 110°C under any circumstances, otherwise the controller will shut down. - When using motor from other suppliers, it is essential that this is approved by Plettenberg. - When using the motor in reverse direction use only lower load.
+Be careful reversing the direction of the rotation can have a significant impact on power and efficiency of the motor if the motor has an advanced timing.
+In applications with high power at reverse direction of rotation, please use a motor with neutral timing! - If the battery for the drive is not able to accept braking energy, the motor controller will shut down, but can be damaged. - Never disconnect the drive battery from the controller while the motor is running.
+This may damage the controller. - A short-circuit, on the 5V supply at the target control interface, will result in a failure of the power supply for the Hall sensors.
+If the motor is running this can lead to defects on the motor controller. - For operation with a mains adapter, note the instructions in chapter "Mains adapter operation" page 22.